Blaenau Ffestiniog: Arts

 Many artists come to Blaenau Ffestiniog for the landscape around it, perhaps inspired by the harshness of the slate tips.
 They include Kyffin Williams and David Nash.

 During the Second World War, the National Gallery stored art treasures in one of the mines in the town, to protect them from damage or destruction.
 The large steel gates are still standing preserving the paintings that remain in the caverns.

 Music

-Blaenau Ffestiniog has a strong musical tradition from quarrying days, ranging from the Caban, male voice choirs and brass bands, to Jazz/Dance bands like "The New Majestics", popular rock bands of the 1980s and 1990s, such as Llwybr Llaethog and Anweledig, and more recent bands such as Gai Toms, Frizbee and Gwibdaith Hen Frân.
+Blaenau Ffestiniog has a strong musical tradition from quarrying days, ranging from the Caban, male voice choirs and brass bands, to jazz and dance bands like The New Majestics, popular rock bands of the 1980s and 1990s, such as Llwybr Llaethog and Anweledig, and more recent bands such as Gai Toms, Frizbee and Gwibdaith Hen Frân.
 The local alternative-music training school Gwallgofiaid has over a dozen bands at its centre at the Old Police Station in Park Square, served by five rehearsal rooms, a 24-track studio and Cwrt performance space.